tuzmusic/recipe-angular-from-phonecat/README.md

 ### step-2 _AngularJS Templates_

 - Convert the static phone list to dynamic by:
-  - Creating a `PhoneListController` controller.
+  - Creating a `StepSlideController` controller.
   - Extracting the data from HTML into the controller as an in-memory dataset.
   - Converting the static document into a template with the use of the `ngRepeat` directive.
-- Add a simple unit test for the `PhoneListController` controller to show how to write tests and run them using Karma.
+- Add a simple unit test for the `StepSlideController` controller to show how to write tests and run them using Karma.

 ### step-3 _Components_

 - Introduce components.
-- Combine the controller and the template into a reusable, isolated `phoneList` component.
+- Combine the controller and the template into a reusable, isolated `stepSlide` component.
-- Refactor the application and tests to use the `phoneList` component.
+- Refactor the application and tests to use the `stepSlide` component.

 ### step-4 _Directory and File Organization_